chippyash/Monad/README.md

 ## License

-This software library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)
+This software library is released under the [BSD 3 Clause license](https://opensource.org/licenses/BSD-3-Clause)

 This software library is Copyright (c) 2015, Ashley Kitson, UK

 This software library contains code items that are derived from other works:

 None of the contained code items breaks the overriding license, or vice versa,  as far as I can tell.
-So as long as you stick to GPL V3+ then you are safe.
 If at all unsure, please seek appropriate advice.

 If the original copyright owners of the derived code items object to this inclusion, please contact the author.

-A commercial license is available for this software library, please contact the author.
-It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.

 ## Thanks